morinim/ultra/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/github.com/morinim/ultra.svg?style=social)][twitter]

 ## UNDER DEVELOPMENT ##
-The transfer process from Vita is still ongoing, and many features are either unavailable or not fully functional.
+There is an ongoing transfer process from Vita, and many features aren't available or fully functional.

-This framework will be a major breakthrough but at the moment is far from being production ready ([approximate view of the process](https://github.com/users/morinim/projects/4/)).
+This framework will be a major breakthrough but is currently far from being production-ready ([approximate view of the process](https://github.com/users/morinim/projects/4/)).

-Source has been made available for people / companies:
+The source code is available for:
-- already using [Vita][vita] to be able to experience the new library;
+- people or companies already using [Vita][vita] who want experience the new library;
-- who would like to sponsor the project.
+- those who would like to sponsor the project.

 ## OVERVIEW

 Ultra is a scalable, high performance evolutionary algorithms framework.

 It's suitable for [classification][classification], [symbolic regression][sr], content base image retrieval, data mining and [software agents][agent] control, [mathematical optimization][rastrigin] and scheduling.
-Main features:
+Main features include:

 - concurrency support
 - modern, standard ISO C++20 source code
-- flexible and fast
+- flexibility and speed
 - easy integration with other systems
 - simple addition of features and modules
 - fast experimentation with detailed run-log
 - [more][features]

-This software is the result of a complete rewriting of [Vita][vita].
-The code has been restructured, simplified and if now less *research oriented*; however it maintains all the useful stuffs of the original project and **concurrency is fully supported**.
-If you're coming from Vita take a look at the [migration notes][migrating].
+This software is a complete rewrite of [Vita][vita].
+The code has been restructured, simplified and if now less *research oriented*; however it retains all the useful aspects of the original project and **fully supports concurrency**.
+If you're transitioning from Vita, take a look at the [migration notes][migrating].

 ## EXAMPLES

 ### Mathematical optimization
 <img src="https://github.com/morinim/ultra/wiki/img/rastrigin.png" width="300">

-The core of the operation is:
+The core operation is:

 ```C++
 de::problem prob(dimensions, {-5.12, 5.12});